Resgate de Coon

 Gatil Maine Coon

-Litters expected May 2023 from Tekila and Darci.
+Litters born May 3rd and May 10th from Tekila and Darci.

 Última atualização - 20 de setembro de 2022